 The story behind our Flavor Up! system

-The questions sound simple enough, but when you make small batches of ice cream and often use local, seasonal ingredients, a customer’s favorite treat can go in and out of the freezer in a couple of hours in the summer, and a couple of days in the fall/winter.
+The questions sound simple enough, but when you make small batches of ice cream and often use local, seasonal ingredients, a customer’s favorite treat can go in and out of the freezer in a couple of hours during the summer, and a couple of days during the fall/winter.

 In the early years, staff filled a binder with the names of people who wanted to be notified when their favorite flavors were in the freezer, and the shift leader was supposed to make phone calls to the people waiting patiently for their coveted flavor.
 But at the end of a long, hot, busy summer night, that small task sometimes was overlooked.
 It was an imperfect and labor intensive solution, but it was a first step towards communicating with the customers who would only eat ice cream when the right ice cream was available.